gsi-upm/senpy/docs/plugins.rst

 Where can I set up variables for using them in my plugin?
 ?????????????????????????????????????????????????????????

-You can add these variables in the definition file with the extracture of attribute-value pair.
+You can add these variables in the definition file with the structure of attribute-value pairs.

-Once you have added your variables, the next step is to extract them into the plugin.
-The plugin's __init__ method has a parameter called `info` where you can extract the values of the variables.
-This info parameter has the structure of a python dictionary.
+Every field added to the definition file is available to the plugin instance.

 Can I activate a DEBUG mode for my plugin?
 ???????????????????????????????????????????